GoogleCloudPlatform/functions-framework-dotnet/docs/packages.md

 - The interfaces that functions are expected to implement (`IHttpFunction`, `ICloudEventFunction` etc)
-- Adapter classes to make it easy to wrap any function other tha `IHttpFunction` *as* an `IHttpFunction`.
+- Adapter classes to make it easy to wrap any function other than `IHttpFunction` *as* an `IHttpFunction`.
 - Legacy event types (e.g. `StorageObject`, `PubSubMessage` and `FirestoreEvent`)